sandiegopython/pythonsd.org/content/posts/2015-05-03_may-newsletter.md

 Pythonistas,

 We now have a [code of conduct][]!
-Nothing pushed us to putting this in place.
 Our community as part of the Python community at large works hard on being welcoming, and this code of conduct is just a formal outline of what is expected from members of the community.
-Get in touch with one of the organizers if you have questions.
+Please get in touch with one of the organizers if you have questions.

 [code of conduct]: http://pythonsd.org/pages/code-of-conduct.html